 Traditional IRAs are tax deferred.
 That means you pay the taxes on interest or gains when the funds are withdrawn during retirement.
 Roth IRAs are funded with post-tax dollars, so you’re not taxed (even on account earnings) once the money comes back to you if the distribution is qualified.

 Because they’re on separate sides of the tax spectrum, traditional and Roth IRAs can play off each other in retirement.
 Having a combination of taxable and tax-free income may help you create a withdrawal plan that might potentially minimize your tax bill.
 And while you’ll need to start taking required minimum distributions from your traditional IRA once you turn 70 1/2, this rule doesn’t apply to Roth IRAs so your money can stay invested longer.
-What’s more, multiple IRAs may help better diversify your portfolio, depending on the investment choices you select for each one.

 There’s one caveat to owning and investing in more than one IRA: The annual limits on your contributions are cumulative between all IRAs you fund, not each individual one.
 You can split your contributions any way you want as long as you don’t exceed the annual limit and meet the income rules.
 For example, if you contribute the full $5,500 to a traditional IRA, you can’t contribute to a Roth IRA in 2018.